Top 10 Best Ancient Civilizations

 1 Greece

 Everything we have today and everything we have achieved, we owe it to the Greeks.
 There is nothing, absolutely nothing, that the Greeks hadn't mastered.
 Today's architecture is based on Ancient Greek architecture.
 Literature started in Greece.
 Homer wrote the Iliad and the Odyssey thousands of years ago, and they are still read today because of Homer's unique style of writing.
-Ancient Greek mythology is awesome.
-Their gods, their heroes, their monsters...
-Everything has its root in Ancient Greece.
-Even the computer!
-Wherever you search, whatever topic it is, an Ancient Greek philosopher has likely written about it or even mastered it.
-Ancient Greece is undoubtedly the best civilization on the planet that ever lived.

 2 Georgia

 Not many people know of this country, but the history behind it is absolutely amazing.
 The thing they are most known for making is wine, but they also created honey.
 Metallurgy was most likely invented there as well.
+Overall, an amazing place to visit and great history.

 Evidence for the earliest occupation of the territory of present-day Georgia dates back to approximately 1.8 million years ago, as evident from the excavations at Dmanisi in the southeastern part of the country.
 This is the oldest evidence of humans anywhere in the world outside Africa.
-Later prehistoric remains (Acheulian, Mousterian, and the Upper Palaeolithic) are known from numerous cave and open-air sites in Georgia.
-The earliest agricultural Neolithic occupation is dated sometime between 6000 and 5000 BC.

 3 Egypt

 The Norse evolved from the barbarians who sapped away at Rome.
 Rome stole from Greece when it came to culture, architecture, and even land.
 Greece, of course, stole from Egypt, which has been a continually habitable nation for nearly six thousand years.
-While each of these peoples have drawn inspiration from others, only Egypt stands by itself - it is the foundation that holds up all Western civilization.
+While each of these peoples has drawn inspiration from others, only Egypt stands by itself - it is the foundation that holds up all Western civilization.

 It is a civilization that made unparalleled progress in a land that was not even able to provide any wood, let alone nourish a civilization that would stand for millennia.
 The last of the standing Wonders of the World belong to Egypt, and it is considerably older than all the ones that rose and fell after it.
 Most of their achievements are a mystery to people even today, attesting to their creativity and unending ingenuity.